jemin777/WEB1Tutorial.github.io/README.md

 That  is   used  only  for  organization,clients and that web1.0serverpart1 is not opensource.  ,Web1.0  webservice  course is  not  opensource.
 WEB1.0 Webservice Part2  server  is  used only  for  Professional  purpose.
+Web1.0 Professional Edition  is  free  to use  for  Professional and it  is GNUGPL3 Licensed.
+But Web1.0 Enterprise Edition is not opensource and  it  is  MIT Licensed.